| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 and there are so few races in a season).
 That and getting better at guessing where the

+track surface is going should make us faster.
 The last part of the package is the driver.
 Now that the car turns,

 it's a lot easier to run the cushion.
 Before, there was no certainty that the car would